motherduckdb/sql-tutorial/README.md

 - Load data and perform basic operations such as filtering, sorting, grouping and adding a calculated column.
 - Combine data and filter rows based on data from multiple tables
-- Use SQL and Python to get the best of both worlds
+- Use SQL and Python to get the best of both worlds with [Marimo](https://marimo.io)
-- Use SQL for fast and efficient data visualization
 - Share your data with your collaborators and efficiently access large amounts of data
+- Explore some ways to use AI and SQL together

 By the end of this tutorial, you'll have a solid understanding of SQL basics, how to integrate SQL with your Python workflows, and when to choose SQL over DataFrame tools (and vice versa).